LP Wont quit

 • Breach of warranty

-• Misrepresentation regarding a product’s performance
+• Misrepresentation of product performance

 • Marketing defects